 We beat a hasty retreat.
-Even I felt too welcomed.
+Even I feel too welcomed.
 I drove everyone to Du-Par’s at the Farmer’s Market.
 Time for more pancakes.
 Comfort food for the soul.
-No one wanted to change their sinful ways.
+No one wants to change their sinful ways.

-“They treat you like a saint, Tim,” Doug noted.
+“They treat you like a saint, Tim,” Doug notes.

 “It takes sixty years of sinless behavior to be a saint.
 Jace is dead, so it’s easier for him.
-The Church would put me in a seminary/ Lock me away just to add me to the rolls of the sin-free.”
+The Church would put me in a seminary.
+Lock me away just to add to the rolls of the sin-free.”

-Tony and Jimmy thought it was hilarious.
-They were not sure they were ready to become regular church goers.
+Tony and Jimmy think it’s hilarious.
+They’re not sure they’re ready to become regular church goers.

-Doug was silent, contemplating how to market my complicated life.
+Doug is silent, contemplating how to market my complicated life.

 “So, who is Jace?
 I thought he was just the inspiration for creating homeless shelters for teens.”

-I worried that Doug was too locked into his own ways to be open to Jace’s spiritual presence.
-So, Jace tried touching him with no result.
-The typical glow was surrounding Tony and Jimmy, but I knew not to bring them into our circle of trust when Doug would be excluded.
-I felt it was a stereotype to exclude Doug due to age alone, but that was what I felt.
+I worry that Doug is too locked into his own ways to be open to Jace’s spiritual presence.
+So, Jace tries touching him with no result.
+The typical glow is surrounding Tony and Jimmy, but I know not to bring them into our circle of trust when Doug will be excluded.
+I know it’s a stereotype to exclude Doug due to age alone, but that’s what I feel.
 We all have our prejudices.

 “We just want Catholics to recognize that rock n roll can be spiritual music, as gospel music is for Baptists.
-We’re fighting two thousand years of suppression.”
+We’re fighting two thousand years of repression.”

 “I think I’ll pass on the Dignity group, sounds beneath my dignity to be praying and exalting some myth.”